 I’ve said it before and I’ll say it again: sitting is the new smoking.
-We are living in a world where sitting, inactive, all day long, can kill your back, neck, spine, pelvis, knees, hips, shoulders and feet.
+We are living in a world where sitting, inactive, all day long in a chair, can kill your back, neck, spine, pelvis, knees, hips, shoulders and feet.
 But you need to work at your computer!
 While a sit/stand desk is an option, you can still find yourself sitting far too long.

 So… you need a chair that can minimize the negative effects of sitting..